pikepdf/pikepdf/README.rst

 pikepdf
 =======

-`QPDF <https://github.com/qpdf/qpdf>`_ bindings for Python allowing the creation, manipulation and repair of PDF files.
+**pikepdf** is a Python library allowing creation, manipulation and repair of PDF files.
+It is provides a wrapper around `QPDF <https://github.com/qpdf/qpdf>`_.

 Python + QPDF = "py" + "qpdf" = pikepdf

-This is in early development and the API may change a lot.
+**This is in early development.
+Assume it's broken and everything will change.**

+Python 2 is not supported.
+It's time to move on.

+This library is similar to PyPDF2 in that it provides low level access to PDF features, and editing capabilities.

+See reportlab for a powerful write-only PDF library.

 Installation
 ------------